 - Delafield Clinic, 3195 Hillside Drive, 2nd floor, Delafield, Wis.

 Where do you offer sweat tests?

-Sweat testing is only offered at the main campus location in Wauwatosa Monday through Friday, by appointment only.
+Sweat testing is only offered at the Milwaukee campus Monday through Friday, by appointment only.
 Call (414) 607-5280 or click here.
 Learn more about sweat testing.

 Where do you offer glucose tolerance tests?